Snake Mountain Boatworks means:

 Given her age, she almost surely has gone through several, and maybe as many as six major overhauls.
 But she was ready again, as is the case for most of the boats that come into the shop.
 We make every effort to save every stick of original wood that we can, but not at the scrifice of delivering a sound boat back to her owners.

-We source our marine hardwoods and plywood from Americas’ Wood Company in Washington, ME, and from the A. Johnson Company of Bristol, VT, and use nothing but FAS Pattern Grade lumber in our restorations.
+We source our marine hardwoods and plywood from the foremost east coast vendors, and use nothing but FAS Pattern Grade lumber in our restorations.

-Following are links to examples or our work that support our contention that we uphold only the highest standards of craftsmenship:
+Following are links to examples or our work that support our contention that we uphold only the highest standards of craftsmanship:

 Chine, Plank & Frame Repair